 Search And Browse Stack Overflow Website From Commandline

 Stack Overflow is one of the well-known and prominent online community website for Programmers to learn and share their knowledge with millions of users around the world.
 Also, It is my preferred website when it comes to search, discover programming related stuffs, and questions.
-If you are like me, I have good news for you.
+If you are anything like me, I have good news for you.
 Now, you can search and browse Stack Overflow website without leaving your Terminal.
-A guy named Gautam krishna has created a commandline utility called “SoCLI” to search and browse Stack Overflow site from your Terminal.
+Say hello to “SoCLI” , a command line tool to search and browse Stack Overflow site from your Terminal.
 It will be quite useful when you want to browse Stack Overflow website from a System that has no GUI mode.
 Using SoCLI, you can post to Stack overflow, upvote and comment an answer.
 SoCLI is a cross-platform utility, so It will work on GNU/Linux, Microsoft Windows, and Mac OS X.

 Concerning about the features of CLI, we can list the following: